andrebq/SpaceExplorer2D/Exports/README.md

 Sub-folders will be ignored since most likely they contain compiled binary data.

-Use the parent folder to add platform specific details
+Add files in this folder to add platform specific details and reference them here